Getting Started

 Setup of development environment:

-• Download the core repository and place it accessible.
+- Download the core repository and place it accessible.

-• Read the example developer config in <REPO>/userconfig/bob/ Note the difference in path names from the core libraries
+<REPO>/userconfig/bob/Note the difference in path names from the core libraries - Create a folder in

-• Copy the file <REPO>/userconfig/bob/antproperties_paths.bobs_computer.txt to the new folder and rename it to reflect the name of your computer, eg substitute bobs_computer with the name of your own computer.
+<REPO>/userconfig/bob/antproperties_paths.bobs_computer.txtto the new folder and rename it to reflect the name of your computer, eg substitutebobs_computerwith the name of your own computer. - Edit the paths inside the file to reflect the paths on your computer.

 Example: My login name is pelle and my computername is serenity.
 The folder and file will thus be: